rosbit/luago/README.md

 implementations of Lua for languages other than C, most of them inherit the methods of using API of Lua.

-`go-lua` is a package wrapping Lua and making it a **pragmatic embeddable** language.
+`luago` is a package wrapping Lua and making it a **pragmatic embeddable** language.
-With some helper functions provided by `go-lua`, calling Golang functions from Lua, or calling Lua functions from Golang are both very simple.
-So, with the help of `go-lua`, Lua can be embedded in Golang application easily.
+With some helper functions provided by `luago`, calling Golang functions from Lua, or calling Lua functions from Golang are both very simple.
+So, with the help of `luago`, Lua can be embedded in Golang application easily.

 ### Install

 The package is fully go-getable, So, just type

-  `go get github.com/rosbit/go-lua`
+  `go get github.com/rosbit/luago`

 to install.